FtuoilXelrash/rCEventScheduler/README.txt

-  Event Started       Event name, run time, expected end time Event Ended         Event name and how it ended Cycle Complete      All events ran — new cycle starting
+  Event Started       Event name, run time, expected end time Event Ended         Event name and how it ended Cycle Complete      All events ran — new cycle starting Schedule Restored   Sent on load when Retain Schedule Between Restarts
+                      successfully resumes a saved queue

+  Each message above has its own "Notify Discord: <Message>" config toggle.

 --------------------------------------------------------------------------------
 STICKY LIVE-STATUS MESSAGE